Beee4life/b3-onboarding/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
-This update offers a ton of new features/options/settings.
-You'd be stupid to miss out on them ;)
+This update offers a fix for user being able to login, without being approved or having the email confirmed.